Corporate travel trends to watch in 2026

 Technology will no longer be a nice-to-have but a must to navigate the travel experience.
 From the time traveler’s book, and throughout the travel experience, AI and travel technology will play a crucial role in streamlining all aspects of business travel.
 For this reason it will be crucial to start working with a technology-forward travel management tool that allows all travel management to take place in the palm of your hand with an app, to be used on-the-go.

 AI and travel technology will continue to revolutionize the travel industry, helping to improve efficiency, enhancing safety and security so employers can live up to their duty of care and promote sustainability.
 Travelers as a result will be able to enjoy more seamless travel experiences with the help of technology.
 And by using AI, travel platforms will be able to better predict airline prices, making it easier for businesses to choose the most affordable and convenient fares and unlocking real savings.
+When choosing which travel and expense management platform to work with in 2026, with GetGoing can rely on great technology that’s backed by real travel experts.

 woman on escalator looking at cell phone corporate travel trends